 Let's consider as a starting point an initial WebSecurityConfig without requiring authentication for any of its endpoints:

 When implemeting Approov in an existing API server you will need to support for a while the old mobile apps without Approov protection, thus a possible option is to use `v2` enpoints to implement Approov, and then remove the current ones when all your users have upgraded their mobile app.

 The `/v2/shapes` endpoint it will be protected only by the required checks for an Approov token, while the `/v2/forms` endpoint will have the optional check for the token binding in the Approov token.

 As already mentioned we will need to add to the WebSecurityConfig a subclass for the endpoints we want to secure with only the required checks for an Approov token, another for the endpoints secured with the required and optional checks for an Approov token, and finally a subclass for endpoints that do not require authentication at all.

 So let's prepare the WebSecurityConfig with only a subclass that maintains access to all endpoints without any authentication.

 Let’s add the subclass ApiWebSecurityConfig:

-In order to integrate Approov we will need to use an `Approov-Token`, thus we to allow it in the CORS configuration.
+In order to integrate Approov we will need to use an `Approov-Token` header, thus we need to allow it in the CORS configuration.

-If our Approov integration also uses the Approov custom payload check, then we need to allow the header from where we want to retrieve the value we bind the Approov token custom payload in the mobile app, that in this demo is the Authorization header.
+If our Approov integration also uses the Approov token binding check, then we need to also allow the header from where we want to retrieve the value we bind to the Approov token in the mobile app, that in this demo is the Authorization header.

 So we add to the CORS configuration this 2 new lines: